-‘Teen Mom 2’ Star Kailyn Lowry Sizzles In Plunging Lace Bra For ‘Self-Love’ Photo
+'Teen Mom 2' Star Kailyn Lowry Sizzles In Plunging Lace Bra For 'Self-Love' Photo

 Kailyn Lowry promoted "self-love" and body positivity in a stunning new photo posted to her Instagram account this week.
 The Teen Mom 2 star kicked off the month on February 1 by posing in a plunging lace bra as she teamed up with Rihanna's Savage x Fenty line.

-The photo showed the 28-year-old mom of four flashing plenty of cleavage in a purple number with underwired lace cups.
-It featured thicker adjustable straps over both shoulders with gold rings that connected them to the cups while giving a peek at her tummy.
+The photo showed the 28-year-old mom of four flashing plenty of cleavage in a purple number with underwire lace cups.
+It featured thick adjustable straps over both shoulders, with gold rings that connected them to the cups.
+She also revealed a peek at her tummy.

-Kailyn paired the colorful lingerie with what appeared to be a black silk gown, which she left open, covering the large tattoo on her left shoulder but exposing her torso.
+Kailyn paired the colorful lingerie with what appeared to be a black silk robe, which she left open, covering the large tattoo on her left shoulder but exposing her torso.

-The reality star was photographed from the waist up and turned her head while flashing a big smile with her lips apart as she looked into the distance.
+The reality star was photographed from the waist up and turned her head while flashing a big smile as she looked into the distance.
 She wore her blond locks in a side part and glamorous curls that cascaded over both shoulders.

-Kailyn posed in front of what appeared to be a mural featuring a red, black, and gold pattern with a green plant to her left as the sunlight created a shadow.
+Kailyn posed in front of what appeared to be a mural featuring a red, black, and gold pattern.
+A green plant sat to her left, and the sunlight created a shadow behind it.

 The comments section was flooded with messages of positivity.